You are $75 away from free shipping

 Now it’s time to find a moisturizer that’s formulated for dry skin!
 The L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Dry Skin and L’Oréal Paris Hydra Genius Daily Liquid Care for Extra Dry Skin are both formulated with aloe vera water and hyaluronic acid, enveloping skin with moisture.
 Smooth your moisturizer of choice over your face and neck.

 If the rest of your face is dry, the skin around your eyes could be, too.
 This delicate, thin-skinned area is even more prone to dryness than the rest of your complexion.
-So, look for a hydrating eye cream, like the L’Oréal Paris Age Perfect Hydra-Nutrition Eye Balm, which is formulated with precious oils for all day hydration and comfort.
+So, look for a hydrating eye cream, like the L'Oréal Paris Age Perfect Eye Renewal Eye Cream, which is formulated with precious oils for all-day hydration and comfort.